Ficolin: Role in innate immunity

 We now know that innate immune recognition mechanisms are sophisticated.
 Exocrine secretions provide a variety of soluble factors that are able to protect the body from potential pathogens.

 Together with pentraxins, collectins and C1q molecules, ficolins constitute the soluble pattern-recognition molecules (PRMs) which play an important role in humoral innate immunity.
 Ficolins recognise carbohydrate structures on pathogens' surfaces as their pathogen-associated molecular pattern (PAMP) and activate the lectin pathway of the complement cascade.
 Specifically, ficolins bind to acetyl groups present in certain bacterial molecules, such as N-acetylglucosamine, a component of peptidoglycan in the bacterial cell wall.
 When ficolins bind to their PAMP ligands by their C-terminal fibrinogen-like domain, they initiate the proteolytic complement cascade, facilitated by the mannose-binding protein-associated serine proteases (MASPs) that ficolins are associated to and co-circulate with.
 Serine proteases then cleave a number of soluble complement proteins leading to complement activation, opsonisation, generation of proinflammatory mediators, and cell lysis.

 Collectins and ficolins are also called collagenous lectins.
-The collectin family constitutes calcium-dependent proteins.
+The collection family constitutes calcium-dependent proteins.
 In contrast, the ficolin family does not bind to PAMPs in a calcium-dependent way.